MacWyznawca/homebridge-mqtt-temperature-tasmota/README.md

 # homebridge-mqtt-temperature-tasmota

 Plugin to HomeBridge optimized for work with Itead Sonoff and Electrodragon Relay Board hardware and firmware [Sonoff-Tasmota](https://github.com/arendst/Sonoff-Tasmota) via MQTT.
 It acts as a themperature monitor for DS18B20, DHT22, DHT11, AM2301, AM2302 sensors.
+Also works with other accessories sending the temperature as a number (payload ex.
+21.1).

 Like this?
 Please buy me a beer (or coffee) ;-) <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=CK56Q7SFHEHSW"><img src="http://macwyznawca.pl/donate-paypal2.png" alt="Donate a coder" data-canonical-src="http://macwyznawca.pl/donate-paypal.svg" style="max-width:100%;"></a>